Creeks to Coombes

 Cowes – Shalfleet

-A gentle introduction to the Isle of Wight Coastal Path.
-The trail leads you along cliff tops before descending onto the beach at Thorness bay where we\\\'re likely to see wading birds, including oyster catchers, ringed plovers and redshanks.
-After the Thorness you veer away from the coast and inland making a small detour into National Nature Reserve of Newtown Creek and then onto Shalfleet (If you have time and the tide is right why not experience the Shalfleet Manor Water Safari lasting an hour, bookable on the start day of your holiday).
+The world famous sailing town of Cowes is the starting point for this scenic walk.
+Heading out of the town along part of the offical Isle of Wight Coastal Path.
+The trail leads you along cliff tops before descending onto the beach at Thorness bay.
+You’ll then veer away from the coast and inland making a small detour into National Nature Reserve of Newtown Creek and then onto Shalfleet .

 Shalfleet – Freshwater Bay

-Skirting round the west side of Newtown Creek with further bird watching opportunities on offer before reaching the shores at Hampstead point.
-Passing between the cliffs and copses at Boldner shortly thereafter turning inland and following the old Railway track past redundant stations and along the delightful banks of the River Yar.
-Finally crossing the Marshes at Afton into Freshwater Bay.
+Skirting round the west side of Newtown Creek before reaching the shores at Hampstead point.
+Hamstead is a 'remote' Heritage Coast area dominated by the shallow, drowned estuary of Newtown River.
+It is the haunt of terns and curlews and many birds over-winter on the remote expanses of salt marsh and mudflats.
+Passing between the cliffs and copses at Boldner shortly thereafter turning inland and following the old Railway track passing redundant stations and along the delightful banks of the River Yar.
+Finally the trail crosses the Marshes at Afton and into Freshwater Bay.

 Freshwater Bay – Brighstone